onlexnet/sin-net-reports/infra/README.md

 * add env variables as described above
 * init your terraform
     **terraform init**
+* get access to remote secured database because database is (by design) secured on remote VM we assume port 5432 is already redirected from database VM ssh -L 5432:localhost:5432 <USERNAME>@raport.sin.net.pl

 * apply changes on production manually
     **terraform apply -var-file prd.tfvars**
     where subscription_id will be used as subscription for created resources (especially resource group)